nicolomantini/Influencer-bot/README.md

 1) download a photo on unslpash.com
 2) select a quote from brainyquotes.com
 3) pick a list oh tags from all-hashtag.com.
+4) if smart_hashtags is True, it generates a list of hashtags from displaypurposes.com

 With all this material, it will create e post (photo + caption) and post it at a random time, within the list of posting hours.